rubek-joshi/districts-and-municipalities-of-nepal/README.md

 It is difficult to obtain data in Nepal.
 Even more difficult obtaining accurate data in a convenient way.
 This repository has been created for the sole purpose of sharing convenient data of the districts and municipalities of Nepal.

-The data is stored conveniently in a JSON format and is authentic as of the date of the latest commit.
+The data is stored conveniently in a JSON format and is **authentic** as of the **date of the latest commit**.
 PR's to improve this data further will be entertained.

 ## JSON Format
 ```json